DinoDevs/GladiatusCrazyAddon/documentation/developers/for-developers.md

 For translators: Translations as under `/core/locale/` and also runs at the webpage context.

-## Introduction
+## Useful quotes
+This is purely meant to be informational, taken directly from GCA developers:

-(**Quoted from @GramThanos**)
+**Quoted from @GramThanos**

 >The main idea is that each page has 1 script that contains the features targeting that page.
 Additionally, there is one script that runs on every page (name "global").
->All these script are located at "/source/core/source/".
+>All these scripts are located at "/source/core/source/".
 For example, the script named "overview.js" runs at player's overview web-page.
 >
 >These scripts are loaded by the "manager.js" located at "/source/core/".
 The manager script runs with "extensions rights", while the scripts it imports run with "web-page rights" (injected inside the page).
 >